advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter11.md

 ### 11.5.3 Understanding the Spin Delay Parameter's Effect on Performance

-Contending threads must wait for a lock when it¡¯s unavailable.
+Contending threads must wait for a lock when it's unavailable.
 Several waiting policies exist, with unbounded spinning (or busy waiting) being the simplest.
 In this approach, threads repeatedly check a memory location until the value changes.
 This method consumes resources and may lead to preemption in an oversubscribed system with more threads than CPUs [3].

 **Advantages of Spinning:**